 Here are the before photos of this chair.

-Let’s get started on this DIY chair makeover flip.
+Let’s get started on these DIY Chalk painted furniture steps for this chair makeover.

 The supplies I used…